surajmendhe5573/TweetWave/README.md

 # Fullstack Tweet APP
-- Tweet app allows users to create, view, edit, and delete tweets.
-Each tweet is associated with a user, and users can interact with their own tweets and those of others.
-The project uses Django's built-in features for handling user authentication and forms.
+- This Django application is a simple Twitter-like platform that allows users to create, view, edit, and delete tweets.
+It includes user authentication and registration features, making sure that only registered users can interact with the tweet management functionalities.
+The app also supports file uploads (such as images) alongside tweet creation.